|

 Discover the best of Cambodia, from the majestic Angkor Wat to its lively food scene and rich history.
 Uncover hidden gems and embrace the warmth of its people.

 You can ask anyone this when they travel to Cambodia and they’ll tell you: it’s basically South East Asia twenty years ago.
 While the southern islands of Thailand have been overrun by Bintang singlets and drunk Australians (thanks, Leonardo DiCaprio), Cambodia has been fortunate enough not to star in any big Hollywood blockbusters (Tomb Raider doesn't count).
-Seriously, that’s a very good thing, That means tourism is still small, rather than consuming everything in its path like an outbreak map from the zombie apocalypse.
-That’s why when you visit places like Kampong Thom and Chambok, you can see smiling Khmer people actually going about their lives, not desperately trying to sell you fake Rolexes.
-It’s why Siem Reap’s café and bar scene feels fresh and welcoming, not oppressive and jammed with tourists.
-Cambodia is the best of South East Asia: friendly, cheap, and relatively quiet.
-Perfect for a Cambo adventure challenge.

 Friendly People (no, really)

-A lot of countries (probably all of them really) like to claim their locals are the friendliest on the planet.
-But Cambodia might have a genuine shot at the title.
 For anyone who’s done a Cambodia tuk-tuk challenge, it’s the people that stick in the mind.
 It’s even more remarkable given the country’s tragic history, especially in the 70s under the Khmer Rouge regime.
 That 60-year-old guy serving you Bai sach chrouk in Phnom Penh?
 He survived the regime.
-So did the old lady who runs your hostel.
-And yet, despite the horrors of the past, Cambodians are always looking to the future, to tomorrow.
-Thanks to a constitutional monarchy (and a big scoop of new tourism dollars) that future is looking pretty good.

 Angkor Wat

 It had to be on here, right?
 It’s a World Wonder so famous and so spectacular that people fly halfway across the world just to see it.
-Watching the sunrise of Angkor Wat, the pinnacle of the ancient Khmer’s genius is probably on the Bucket List of every serious traveler on the planet.
+Watching the sunrise of Angkor Wat, the pinnacle of the ancient Khmer’s genius is probably on the Bucket List of every serious traveller on the planet.
 And for good reason.
 It takes a good few days to see the whole park (the entry fee will set you back at about USD$40).

 If you want to avoid the Tik Tok creating crowds around the central temple structure, consider renting a bicycle (a good way to burn off the beers on Pub Street) and head out to explore smaller temples like What Thom and Ta Phrom.
 Think jungle-covered ruins straight out of Tomb Raider – legit, Ta Phrom was used in the film.
 This could be the Cambodia adventure your daydreams cooked up on the plane.